Al Doyle

 Alexander John Joseph Doyle (born 28 August 1980) is a British musician.
-He is best known as the guitarist and synthesiser player for British indie electronic band Hot Chip and American rock band LCD Soundsystem.
+He is best known as the guitarist and keyboardist for English synth-pop band Hot Chip and American rock band LCD Soundsystem.
 He is also a founding member of British electronic band New Build.

 Early life

 Doyle took piano and cello lessons from as young as 5 or 6 years old.
 He lost interest in these instruments as he began studying at university, when he began teaching himself other instruments, such as the guitar, drums, and bass guitar, and learned how to create music with computers.
 Doyle later won a place at Sidney Sussex College, Cambridge to read English alongside future Hot Chip bandmate Felix Martin.
 He was, for a time, university flatmates with comedian Alex Horne.

 Career

 Hot Chip

 Doyle joined British indie electronic band Hot Chip in 2003 before the recording session for their debut studio album, Coming on Strong (2004).
 Band co-founder Alexis Taylor called him to invite him to join the band while Doyle was unemployed and living in London, and he accepted.
 He remains a member of Hot Chip as of the release of Freakout/Release (2022), their eighth studio album.